Before we jump into the FAQ’s here is some general info about the Drinking Post to get us started…

 21. If I have a high water table, will the Drinking Post work for me?

 A high water table is an uncommon situation, most people do not have a high water table.
 If you do have a high water table, you’re most likely already aware of it, as it can cause issues with other things on your property.
-A high water table can affect the Drinking Post in some situations.
+A high water table can affect the Drinking Post draining.
 To figure out if it’ll be an issue, you need to determine the bury depth of your Post vs. how high your water table is.
 For the Drinking Post to be affected, the water table would need to be high enough to saturate the leach field that sits directly below the Post.
-A saturated leach field could cause issues with draining.
-This happens because the Drinking Post has a gravity-fed drain, the water just falls out the bottom and into the leach field.
-If a high water table saturates your leach field, then there’s no gravity pull to draw the water out of the Post.
+A saturated leach field will cause issues with draining.
+If a high water table saturates your leach field, then there’s no gravity pull to draw the water out of the Post, so it will just sit in the bowl.
 If you think you have a high water table, speak to a local outdoor plumber who has experience installing frost-free yard hydrants in your area.
 The Drinking Post functions and installs like a common frost-free yard hydrant, which would have the same issues with a high water table.
-The water table will most likely fluctuate through out the year, it goes up and down.
+The water table will most likely fluctuate through out the year, so it may only be an issue during high water table times.
 The key here is to talk to a professional who has experience in your local area.
 Any outdoor plumber will be able to advise you on this issue.

 22. How big is the bowl?